Swiftwater Rescue Technician (SRT or SRT1)

 The SRT course is the foundation for all advanced courses.
 Students develop techniques for self-rescue and scene management and the technical skills to support rescuers with advanced training.
 Course topics include: scene safety and management; equipment unique to swiftwater rescue; on scene communications; hydrology and water features; swimming and self-rescue techniques; throw bags and rope skills; wading techniques; anchors and rope systems; and fundamentals of providing safety systems to in-water rescuers.
 Additional topics include: concerns unique to flood waters; victim and patient care, management, and transport; in-water search operations; simple mechanical advantage; non-motorized boat operations; and medical issues typical to flood and swiftwater incidents.

 This course is the prerequisite for Swiftwater Rescue Technician Advanced, and Swiftwater Rescue Boat Operator.
-Completion of Technical Rope Rescue with SRT, and SRTA meets the NFPA 1670 requirements for Surface/Swiftwater Technician, required for NIMS teaming.
+Completion of Technical Rope Rescue with SRT, and SRTA meets the NFPA 1670 requirements for Surface/Swiftwater Technician, required for NIMS.
+Instructor student ratio is 1:12 with a minimum of 8 students per instructor.